FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

      - Robot hand automatic mode switching signal
    * - 20
      - Emergency stop output signal 1
-     - Robot emergency stop output signal 1, ① only displayed under QNX. ② Under LINUX, you can configure it in the "Initial Settings" -> "Safety" -> "I/O Safety" -> "DIO Safety Function Configuration" interface
+     - Robot emergency stop output signal 1, ① only displayed under QX. ② Under LA, you can configure it in the "Initial Settings" -> "Safety" -> "I/O Safety" -> "DIO Safety Function Configuration" interface
    * - 21
      - Emergency stop output signal 2
-     - Robot emergency stop output signal 2, ① only displayed under QNX. ② Under LINUX, you can configure it in the "Initial Settings" -> "Safety" -> "I/O Safety" -> "DIO Safety Function Configuration" interface
+     - Robot emergency stop output signal 2, ① only displayed under QX. ② Under LA, you can configure it in the "Initial Settings" -> "Safety" -> "I/O Safety" -> "DIO Safety Function Configuration" interface
    * - 22
      - Lua script program run/stop
      - Robot motion Lua script program run/stop signal
    * - 23
      - Safety status output
-     - Robot safety status output signal, ① only displayed under QNX. ② In LINUX, you can configure the relevant settings in the "Initial Settings" -> "Safety" -> "I/O Safety" -> "DIO Safety Function Configuration" interface
+     - Robot safety status output signal, ① only displayed under QX. ② In LA, you can configure the relevant settings in the "Initial Settings" -> "Safety" -> "I/O Safety" -> "DIO Safety Function Configuration" interface
    * - 24
      - Protective stop status output
-     - Robot protective stop status output signal, ① only displayed in QNX. ② In LINUX, you can configure the relevant settings in the "Initial Settings" -> "Safety" -> "I/O Safety" -> "DIO Safety Function Configuration" interface
+     - Robot protective stop status output signal, ① only displayed in QX. ② In LA, you can configure the relevant settings in the "Initial Settings" -> "Safety" -> "I/O Safety" -> "DIO Safety Function Configuration" interface
    * - 25
      - Robot in motion
-     - Robot in motion status signal, ① only displayed in QNX. ② In LINUX, you can configure the relevant settings in the "Initial Settings" -> "Safety" -> "I/O Safety" -> "DIO Safety Function Configuration" interface
+     - Robot in motion status signal, ① only displayed in QX. ② In LA, you can configure the relevant settings in the "Initial Settings" -> "Safety" -> "I/O Safety" -> "DIO Safety Function Configuration" interface
    * - 26
      - Robot reduction mode
-     - Robot reduction mode signal, ① only displayed in QNX. ② In LINUX, you can configure the relevant settings in the "Initial Settings" -> "Safety" -> "I/O Safety" -> "DIO Safety Function Configuration" interface
+     - Robot reduction mode signal, ① only displayed in QX. ② In LA, you can configure the relevant settings in the "Initial Settings" -> "Safety" -> "I/O Safety" -> "DIO Safety Function Configuration" interface
    * - 27
      - Robot non-reduction mode
-     - Robot non-reduction mode signal, ① only displayed in QNX. ② Under LINUX, you can configure the relevant settings in the "Initial Settings" -> "Safety" -> "I/O Safety" -> "DIO Safety Function Configuration" interface
+     - Robot non-reduction mode signal, ① only displayed in QX. ② Under LA, you can configure the relevant settings in the "Initial Settings" -> "Safety" -> "I/O Safety" -> "DIO Safety Function Configuration" interface
    * - 28
      - Reserved
      - Reserved